ytyeoh/toyota/content/blog/yaris.en.md

      description= "Switch it up any way you like!
 Choose between Sport and ECO mode based on your driving preference." img= "yaris-15"

-### 360-T
+[safetyextra]
+  title = "360-T"
-Drive with confidence knowing that your Toyota is well-equipped with state-of-the-art features to optimise your journey.
-360-T ensures that you remain safe, connected, and in control.
+  description = "Drive with confidence knowing that your Toyota is well-equipped with state-of-the-art features to optimise your journey.
+360-T ensures that you remain safe, connected, and in control."

-[safe-t]
+[safety]
    [[safety.link]]
      title= ""
      description= ""
      img= "yaris-16"
    [[safety.link]]
-     title= "Toyota Safety Sense Pre-Collision System (PCS)*" description= "Avoids or mitigates frontal collisions by alerting the driver and automatically applying the brakes to reduce vehicle speed when there is a risk of collision.
-<br>*Driver remains solely responsible for safe driving at all times."
+     title= "Toyota Safety Sense Pre-Collision System (PCS)*" description= "Avoids or mitigates frontal collisions by alerting the driver and automatically applying the brakes to reduce vehicle speed when there is a risk of collision.<br>*Driver remains solely responsible for safe driving at all times." img= "yaris-17"
-     img= "yaris-17"
    [[safety.link]]
      title= "Toyota Safety Sense Lane Departure Alert*" description= "Alerts you when you are out of the lane unintentionally.
-Less swaying, smoother driving.
-<br>*Driver remains solely responsible for safe driving at all times."
+Less swaying, smoother driving.<br>*Driver remains solely responsible for safe driving at all times." img= "yaris-18"
-     img= "yaris-18"
    [[safety.link]]
      title= "3D Panoramic View Monitor (PVM)"